openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/quickstart-category.gif

-If you use multiple firmware images with different features, create one category for each firmware type, eg:
+If you use multiple firmware images with different features, create one category for each firmware type, e.g.:

 - WiFi
 - SDN router